 In today's music industry, I believe it is imperative to teach our students to become multi-faceted music entrepreneurs who are culturally adaptable; this is true for each discipline students learn under my pedagogy.
-As a former music education-missionary in Latin America, Middle East, Europe, and Africa, my experience has instilled a deep-rooted understanding of teaching and playing music as a method of transcending cultural differences by uniting people of all-walks-of-life together.
-As often as possible, this postulation is implemented within my pedagogy, as I aim to acquaint students with the potential power of music beyond the purposes of entertainment and self- satisfaction, rather, to use music in a manner that ministers to and inspires people’s hearts.
-Based on my experience, I have witnessed that cultivating interdisciplinary skills and cross-cultural perspectives among students result in the expansion of platform opportunities, students’ increased marketability for job placement and consumer acquisition, and overall enrichment in their musical lives.
-As a professional and active musician in the industry, my vocation as a performing artist-producer-educator and CEO of a successful independent record label for instrumentalists has lead me to share my every-growing knowledge of competent music industry navigation among other aspiring professionals, and in turn, has resulted in an unquenchable desire to cultivate the following skill sets among my students in higher education:
+Having lead 27 music education-mission trips in Latin America, Middle East, Europe, and Africa, my experience has instilled a deep-rooted understanding and passion for teaching and playing other cultures’ music as a method of transcending cultural differences by uniting people of all-walks-of-life together.
+This postulation is implemented within my pedagogy, as I aim to acquaint students with the potential power of music beyond the purposes of entertainment and self-satisfaction, rather, to use music in a manner that (1) ministers to and inspires people’s hearts and (2) positively influences people’s cultural sensitive and responsively.
+I have witnessed that cultivating interdisciplinary skills and cross-cultural perspectives among students result in the expansion of platform opportunities, students’ increased marketability for job placement and consumer acquisition, and overall enrichment in their musical lives.
+A graduate-level course I taught that infuses these two pedagogical approaches is Ethnodoxological Composition, Performance, and Production, a course that was designed to strengthen students’ creative music-making skills for producing original music reflective of five chosen culture’s way of expressing their worship.

 Project-Based learning for Critical Thinking and Research Skills

-One of my preferred teaching methods is helping students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge — project-based learning (PBL).
+One of my preferred teaching methods is helping students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge — project-based learning (hereinafter, PBL).
 A growing body of research supports the use of PBL, so much so, that schools where PBL is practiced find a decline in absenteeism, an increase in cooperative learning skills, and improvement in student achievement.
-When technology (e.g., music technology - digital audio workstations, iPads, and notation software) is used to promote critical thinking and communication (i.e., improvisation, composition, music production, and creative performance), these benefits are enhanced (see my TEDx Talk presentation - “iPad As A Musical Instrument).
+When technology (e.g., music technology - digital audio workstations, iPads, and notation software) is used to promote critical thinking and communication (i.e., improvisation, composition, music production, and creative performance), these benefits are enhanced.

-Another example of PBL, for which I have commensurate experience in, is advising students’ EPs and album projects.
-Over the course of my career, I have successfully lead 10+ album recording projects for my students as part of their Senior Project for their degree program or Final Project for a class.
-During the processes of creating the album, every student of mine has testified to having obtained deeper understanding by co-exercising each role within the creation process (i.e., composer, arranger, producer, session musician, recording engineer, mixing/editing engineer, mastering engineer) to the marketing process (i.e., album artwork, digital distribution, sync licensing, copyright, mechanical licensing, social media marketing, and so forth).
-Not only my advisory of these recording projects demonstrated learning benefits for the students, the hard work exuded by both my students and I lead to various international accolades including two Latin GRAMMY Nominations, multiple DownBeast Student Awards, and one Parents’ Choice GOLD award.
-Hence, the combination of PBL, passionate mentorship in music business and technology, and co-producing industry-standard recording productions eventually lead to many of my students landing desirable job positions within the music industry (e.g. audio engineering for TV station, touring musician, CEO of a non-profit organization, become signed to an artist-centered record label, obtaining endorsements, and so forth).
+Another example of PBL, for which I have commensurate experience in, is advising students’ EPs and Album projects.
+Over the course of my career, I have successfully lead 12 album recording projects for my students as part of their Senior Project for their degree program or Final Project for a class.
+During the processes of creating the album, each student has testified to having obtained deeper understanding for recording arts and sciences by co-exercising each role within the ideation and creation process (i.e., composer, arranger, producer, session musician, recording engineer, mixing/editing engineer, mastering engineer)) to the marketing process (i.e., album artwork, digital distribution, sync licensing, copyright, mechanical licensing, social media marketing, and so forth).
+Through working side-by-side with students, these recording projects have offered students relevant and bountiful experience, as well as, numerous accolades to follow their work: two GRAMMY® Nominations, an EMMY® Nomination, multiple DownBeat® Student Awards, and one Parents’® Choice GOLD award, Yamaha Young Performing Artist winner, and so forth.
+Hence, the combination of PBL, passionate mentorship in music business/entrepreneurship/production, and co-producing industry-standard recording productions eventually lead to many of my students landing desirable job positions within the music industry (e.g. audio engineering for TV station, touring musician, CEO of a non-profit organization, become signed to an artist-centered record label, obtaining endorsements, and so forth).

 Student-Centered Learning and Imagery-Based Instruction

-Thank you for taking the time to read my teaching philosophy.
+Thank you for taking the time to read my philosophy of teaching.